- Scientific Name

 - Background

 - Soybeans in Tyrell County were being scouted and it was observed that 85% of a field was affected by green stems, which was widespread, and the site is in a low area.
 Green stems spread across almost the entire field.
-A field of the same variety, treated the same way, not even a 1/4 mile down the road was healthy and able to be harvested.
+A sample was submitted to the PDIC for diagnosis.

 - Conclusion